French Frigate Shoals: 21st century

 A United States Fish and Wildlife Service field station was active at the island from 1979 to 2012.
 In 2000, the atoll became part of the Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve, which was incorporated into the Northwestern Hawaiian Islands National Monument in 2006.
 In 2009 the islands were evacuated during the approach of Hurricane Neki by landing a USCG C-130 on Tern's coral airstrip.

+In 2000/1 the United States Congress approved US$10 million to repair the islands, one of the major issues being that the double-wall steel sea wall around Tern Island had deteriorated and was trapping sea life such as seals.
+By 2004, the Army Corps of Engineers, with additional funding from the Fish & Wildlife Service, conducted a US$12 million project to repair the seawall and conduct other maintenance.
+This project repaired 1200 feet of seawall.
+The project was managed by the U.S. Army Corps of Engineers.
+However, the budget was only enough for about half of what was needed thus leaving sections unrepaired.

-In 2005, a wreck was found possibly the wreck of the schooner Churchill which ran aground at the French Frigate Shoals in 1917.
+In 2005, a wreck was found, possibly the wreck of the schooner Churchill, which ran aground at the French Frigate Shoals in 1917.
 Maritime archeologists returned in 2007 and 2008 to try and identify the wreck site, which included items like anchors and equipment.

-In 2008 a shipwreck of a 19th century whaling ship was found near Shark island.
+In 2008 a shipwreck of a 19th-century whaling ship was found near Shark island.
 The wreck was identified in 2011 as the whaling sailing ship Two Brothers.
-The ship wrecked the night of February 11, 1823 under the command of Captain George Pollard Jr. (of Essex fame).
+The ship wrecked the night of February 11, 1823, under the command of Captain George Pollard Jr. (of Essex fame).
 The crew was able to be rescued by another whaling ship they were on the voyage with, Martha.
 Captain Pollard is noted for inspiring the novel Moby Dick when his sailing ship the Essex was rammed by a whale.
-The discovery was important maritime archeology find for various reasons; there is only one surviving whaling ship from this period, and the wreck of the Two Brothers had been lost for nearly two centuries.
+The discovery was important in the field of maritime archeology for various reasons; there is only one surviving whaling ship from this period, and the wreck of the Two Brothers had been lost for nearly two centuries.
 The finding of the Two Brothers was the first discovery of a wrecked Nantucket whaling ship.